git-uni-work/Security/Block Cipher/README.md

 # " BLOCK CIPHER "

-Get acquainted with the use of block ciphers and their operating modes, as well as encryption of longer files

-Assignment
 ------------------------------------------------------------------------------------

 1. Write a program that copies the header and **encrypts** part of the image data file using AES in ECB mode.
 The output file will be named `name_ecb.`.